-The Trackr features a standard adjustable strap, removable sensor with an IPX7 waterproof rating and, most importantly, a fully rechargeable lithium-ion battery with a claimed 100 active hours of battery life.
-The device feels a lot more solid than the previous Tickr heart rate monitor – it's well constructed with no visible ports or seams where sweat could get in, and the strap is well made too, with well-sealed sensor strips that don't feel like they'll peel off over time.
+The Trackr Heart Rate features a standard adjustable strap, removable sensor with an IPX7 waterproof rating and, most importantly, a fully rechargeable lithium-ion battery with a claimed 100 active hours of battery life.
+The device feels a lot more solid than the previous Tickr monitor – it’s well constructed with no visible ports or seams where sweat could get in, and the strap is well made too, with well-sealed sensor strips that don’t feel like they’ll peel off over time.

-The Trackr performed almost faultlessly.
+The Trackr Heart Rate performed almost faultlessly.
 I had one dropout, lasting for about 30 minutes, which I think was the battery dying.
 Aside from that, the data provided seemed reliable and it tracked well with my perceived exertion.

 It was always quick to connect once my Wahoo Elemnt Roam V2 was turned on, and aside from that one dropout I had absolutely no issues in well over 100 hours of riding.